TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Cgl.rst

 =================

-More information is found in the :ref:`Coding Guidelines <t3coreapi:cgl>` section of the Core API.
+More information is found in the :ref:`Coding Guidelines <t3coreapi:cgl>` section of the "TYPO3 Explained" manual (formerly known as "Core API").

 This is just a very brief overview.